stolostron/observability-e2e-test/README.md

 The tests in this container will:

-1. Create the MCO CR .
+1. Create the MCO CR.
 The Object store to be already in place for CR to work.
-2. Wait for the installation to complete.
+2. Wait for the the entire Observability suite (Hub and Addon) has been installed.
-3. Then check the entire Observability suite (Hub and Addon) is working as expected including disable/enable, Grafana etc.
+3. Then check the Observability suite (Hub and Addon) is working as expected including disable/enable, Grafana etc.

 ## Setup E2E Testing Environment